 The Most Important FAQs for Potential Clients

-• Almost.
+Almost.
 I must be licensed in the state I am in (Connecticut), as well as the state my client is in.
 Because I’m licensed in the states of Connecticut, New York, New Jersey, Ohio, and Kentucky, I can see you if you live — or are physically located — in one of these five states, or in a participating PSYPACT state (which at this point is most of the U.S.), at the time of our session.
+These rules apply to both therapy and coaching services.

-• I work with individual adults aged 25 to 65.
+I primarily work with women in their 30s to 60s.
 I do not treat adolescents or children.
 I also do not provide family or couples therapy.

 I recognize that my hours may coincide with your work hours.
 However, my clients and I have found that, because they are able to log on remotely, they have been able to schedule a session during their lunch hour, or on a day when they’re working from home.
-Telehealth has proven immensely beneficial to many of my clients, allowing them to prioritize their self-care and fit therapy into their busy lives in a way a session that requires a commute does not.
+Virtual sessions have proven immensely beneficial to many of my clients, allowing them to prioritize their self-care and fit therapy or coaching into their busy lives in a way a session that requires a commute does not.

 If so, then we schedule an initial consultation call.
 Over a 20 to 30 minute phone call, you can tell me a bit about your specific situation, and I can talk with you about what working with me might look like.
 Then, we make sure we’re on the same page as far as logistics and, if we’re on the same page at that point, we can look at scheduling.